SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 poor.
 Although modern western writers treat democracies as the gold-standard of government, the interests of the poor can be and are manipulated in the aftermath of the first world war.
-Additionally, Engels and Lenin argue that the state is a machine for oppression of one class by another, in democratic republics no less than in monarchies.
+Additionally, Engels and Lenin argue that imperialism is the height of capitalism and that the state is a machine for oppression of one class by another, in democratic republics no less than in monarchies.

 ## thesis